c-blake/bu/doc/tw.md

 ```

 Optionally you can pass a first argument which is an integer number of rows to
 limit wrapping to.
-For the motivating compiler example, this can be useful:
+For the motivating compiler example, this can be useful:[^1]
 ```sh
 $ pd -w|tw 2
 ```